abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/couchbase/baseline.md

 ## Couchbase Baseline Testing on GCP SUSE VMs

 ### Check Required Ports
+This command checks if those ports are open and active.
+If you see “LISTEN” next to these ports, it means Couchbase is ready to accept connections.

 Couchbase uses the following ports for basic operation:

 - Web Console: `8091`